casbitton/Resume/index.md

 Here at Datacom I'm proudly part of the Platform engineering group, specialising in Managed services across on-premise and cloud infrastructure.

 In this role I am not only an escalation point within the team but the wider group when needed.
-This has provided great opertunities to provide extensive support across the business whenever possible covering a wide range of technologies.
+This has provided great opportunities to provide extensive support across the business whenever possible covering a wide range of technologies.

 Day-to-day I work with a number of clients, ranging from large Not-for-profit organisations to major Australian energy producers and great local South Australian government agencies.

-At this time I focus on technology within the Wintel space, however the lines often blur these days based on business needs.
+At this time I focus on technology within the Wintel space, however the lines often blur these days based on business and client needs.
 I'm often working directly with the Linux/Unix, Network, Database, Infrastructure applications teams as we all share a common goal in providing fantastic infrastructure and exceeding expectations.

 - WWCC, Baseline